Photographic image © 2017 Stuart Gelzer

 So I'm not doing half-bad, if I really take a look at the big picture and realize the crappy luck I've had, like when Covington blew that call in the championship in 2012.
 Said my guy was out at first when he clearly beat the shortstop's throw.
 The bastard.
 How can an ump make a proper call at first base when he keeps his fat derriere behind the plate and doesn't even run out to get an angle?
 I've been talking about this for years, but people just shrug about that lazy bastard.
 Twice this season alone he botched calls at first base, and during the first playoff game, I finally had enough and yelled out to him, "Come on out on the grass.
 How can you even see around yourself?"

 When I was a kid, I played at the same field my guys play on, but back in those days, getting yelled at was normal.
 My dad yelled at me during the games and didn't wait for the coach to correct me.
-One time he hollered that I was running like a sissy Mary because I was almost out at first on a slow ground ball.
+One time he hollered I was running like a sissy Mary because I was almost out at first on a slow ground ball.
 Well, that made me so mad I couldn't think straight, so on the next pitch I took off for second.
-The catcher's throw bounced in the dirt and dribbled past the shortstop as I was sliding, but I was still so nervous and crazy that I popped up and kept running for third base.
+The catcher's throw bounced in the dirt and dribbled past the shortstop as I was sliding, but I was still so nervous and crazy, I popped up and kept running for third base.
 As I slid into the bag, the throw bounced off my shoulder, and I popped upright again and tore for home.
 The throw from third base came in high, and I slid under the catcher's tag.
 When I got back to the dugout, the coach crabbed at me, and my father looked out at the parking lot and shook his head.

 A couple of years after that, I was in the senior league championship game.
 This was the summer after I finished seventh grade.
 I was a really good pitcher.
 Hummed it right in there.
 Struck out a lot of guys and even pitched a no-hitter once.
 Well, in the championship I faced another pitcher who was pretty good—Boswell I think his name was.
 He was all right but not as fast as me, and I got a couple of hits off him in that game.
 Still, the score was tied at zero in the last inning.
 Well, he came up with two outs and no one on base, and he finally got a hit off me, a ground single into left field, but then the ball went right through Bobby Gutman's legs and all the way to the corn field.
 Boswell rounded the bases, and his team went nuts because they'd just won the championship.
 Later my father asked me why the hell I pitched Boswell inside when I knew Gutman couldn't field to save his life, which is why he was out in left field in the first place.

 My coach had no better place to put Gutman though, because if a guy can't field, he plays in the outfield, where he can do the least damage.
-If he can't hit the ball to the outfield, then he rides the bench, except for nowadays, with that stupid new "two innings in the field / one at bat" minimum rule that is supposed to keep the parents from squawking.
+If he can't hit the ball to the outfield, then he rides the bench, except for nowadays, with that stupid new "two innings in the field / one at bat" minimum rule, which is supposed to keep the parents from squawking.
 My 11-year-olds can't hit or field.
 Can't run for anything, either.
 But in two days, I have to play them both—one in right field and one in left.
 Bad enough having to play one sunflower seed spitter, even for part of a game, but now I have to play both for the full championship.

 Anyway, back then we didn't have these crazy rules about playing time.
 If you were good, you played.
 If you sucked, you didn't play, and then maybe your mom could find something else for you to do.
 Parents weren't up the coaches' butts looking for playing time for their sucky sons.
 That's how it was, and everyone accepted it.